Michigan Wolverines football: Moore years (2024–2025)

 On January 26, 2024, Michigan named Sherrone Moore as its 21st head football coach, making him the first African American to be hired as head coach by the program.
-In Moore's first season, he led the Michigan Wolverines to an 8–5 record on the year, including wins over Michigan State, Ohio State and Alabama.
+In Moore's first season, he led the 2024 Wolverines to an 8–5 record on the year, including wins over Michigan State, Ohio State and Alabama.
 Moore was the first Michigan head coach since Bennie Oosterbaan in 1948 to defeat Michigan State in his first year.
 In the regular season finale against the No. 2 ranked Buckeyes, Moore led Michigan to a 13–10 upset victory at Ohio Stadium, despite entering as 20.5 point underdogs.
 It marked the fourth consecutive victory for Michigan, the longest streak since 1988 to 1991, and the largest upset in the series history.
 On December 31, 2024, Moore won his first postseason game in the ReliaQuest Bowl, as Michigan defeated No. 11 Alabama, 19–13, after entering as 16.5 point underdogs.
 Michigan became the only program in college football history to beat Alabama twice in the same calendar year (also winning the 2024 Rose Bowl), and the first team since 1978 to win back-to-back games as double digit underdogs.

+In Moore’s second season, the 2025 Wolverines finished the regular season with a 9–3 record, 7–2 in the Big Ten to finish in a tie for fourth place.
+Michigan had early season road losses to No. 18 Oklahoma and USC, before winning five games in a row, including a fourth straight defeat of rival Michigan State.
+In the final week of the regular season, Michigan was ranked No. 15 with a chance to earn a CFP berth before losing at home to No. 1 Ohio State, 27-9.
+It was Moore's first loss in the rivalry in his three games as the head coach, and Michigan's first loss to Ohio State since 2019.

+On December 10, 2025, Moore was fired after an investigation by the University of Michigan found that he had engaged in an inappropriate relationship with a team staff member.

+Whittingham years (2026–present)

+On December 26, 2025, Kyle Whittingham was hired as the 22nd head football coach, agreeing to a five-year deal with the program after 21 seasons as head coach for the Utah Utes.